Eomm/blog-posts/bonus/graphql-loader/README.md

 - It is not possible to reuse the loader's cache in other resolvers.

-### DataLoader in action
+#### DataLoader in action

-The `DataLoader` is the standard solution to N+1 problem.
-Originally, it was created by Facebook.
+`DataLoader` is the standard solution to the N+1 problem.
+It was originally created by Facebook.
 Let's see how we can integrate it into our application.

 First, you should restore the `app.js` file removing the `loaders` configuration.